rpaul48/theseus/README.md

 # Theseus and the Minotaur

-## How The Model is Structured
+## How the Model is Structured
-Our model represents the Theseus and the Minotaur logic puzzle as a sequence of game states in Electrum.
+Our model represents the Theseus and the Minotaur logic puzzle by Robert Abbott as a sequence of game states in Electrum.
 We specify predicates for the game’s initial state and a measure of “validity” that must always be preserved.
 To model the puzzle’s rule that the Minotaur must move twice for every move Theseus makes, we specify the expected alternation of moves in a “traces” predicate.
 We also include predicates to express “interestingness” of the initial puzzle state, whether or not the end goal is for Theseus or the Minotaur to win, and variations of the strategies for Theseus and the Minotaur.

 ## Interpreting our Model’s Results
 An instance of our model represents the moves taken by Theseus and the Minotaur from the start state of the puzzle to the end state, which must be a victory for either of the characters.
 Our custom visualizer displays a maze with walls, icons for Theseus and the Minotaur, option toggles, and buttons to move forwards and backwards through the state sequence.
 If Theseus is able to make it to the goal, then he has won, otherwise if the Minotaur gets to Theseus first then Theseus has lost!